 The home’s metal water service pipe, ground rods, well casing, and other metal pipes can be part of the grounding electrode system.
 In an older home a weak link in the system due to a loose or non-existent connection or corrosion of a component may cause the surge protector to be ineffective or in some cases hazardous.

 Before purchasing a surge protector you should examine the main grounding electrode (Usually a water pipe or a ground rod or both) and the grounding electrode conductor connected to your electrical service.
 Lightning will usually follow the most direct path of least resistance to earth and you would prefer that it does not detour through any of your electronic equipment or appliances and cause damage.

-Having an effective grounding system will not only enhance the electrical protection of your computer equipment, but all electronic devices such as TV’s, VCR’s, microwave ovens, satellite dishes, and virtually anything else that is electronically or microprocessor controlled.
+Having an effective grounding system will not only enhance the electrical protection of your computer equipment, but all electronic devices such as TV’s, VCR’s, stereo amplifiers and receivers, microwave ovens, satellite dishes, and virtually anything else that is electronically or microprocessor controlled.

 Some suggested reading in the “National Electrical Code”: Article 250 on Grounding, article 280 Surge Arrestors, article 285 Surge-Protective Devices.
 Other books to read are Soares Book on Grounding and Bonding and NFPA 780 Standard for the Installation of Lighting Protection Systems.

 A good post for you to read is how I grounded and bonded an older home due to the homeowners concern about lightning damage.